-Many of my customers who run a business have specific goals, aims and objectives so why as soon as we start talking about objectives within the management system do business leaders switch off?
+Many of our clients have specific business goals, aims and objectives.
+So why, as soon as we start talking about management system objectives, do business leaders switch off?

-There must be some disconnect between the management system and the business when business leaders can’t see why they need to engage with the task of setting management system objectives.
-These objectives should be the business objectives.
-What the ISO management system standards are trying to do is get business leaders to engage with the management system objectives and think carefully about setting the business’ direction rather than just setting the next financial target or hoping to record a lower incident or accident rate.
+Management system objectives should include the business objectives.
+The ISO management system standards aim to get leaders to engage with the management system and carefully consider the business’ direction rather than just setting the next financial or growth target.

-To establish objectives we first need to understand the difference between an aims, objectives, targets and goals.
-If you don’t already know, this article should clarify things (click here).
+To establish objectives we must first understand the difference between an aims, objectives, targets and goals.
+If you don’t already know, this article will clarify things (click here).

-Hopefully you are now clear as to what an objective is and can see that it doesn’t have to be SMART itself providing it is supported by SMART targets and goals.
+Hopefully, you are now clear as to what an objective is.
+This article shows that objectives don’t have to be SMART (Specific, Measureable, Attainable, Relevant, Time-Bound) providing they have the support of SMART targets and goals.
 The question is how do we establish targets and goals and more importantly how do we performance manage them?

 1. Establishing Objectives

-Establish business objectives that include elements of the key factors you are want to control or improve (i.e. financial, safety, quality, environmental performance, industrial relations, etc).
-Contrary to popular belief Objectives do not need to be SMART (Specific, Measureable, Attainable, Relevant, Time Bound), they can be aspirational.
-Objectives such as “To protect the health and safety of all persons impacted by the work” are perfectly reasonable in the management system context providing they are supported by SMART targets and goals.
+Establish business objectives that include elements of the key factors you want to control or improve (i.e. financial, safety, quality, environmental performance, industrial relations, etc).
+Contrary to popular belief Objectives do not need to be SMART, they can be aspirational.
+Objectives such as “To protect the health and safety of all persons impacted by the work” are perfectly reasonable in the management system context providing they are supported by targets and goals.